 What are the consequences of SaaS sales tax non-compliance?

-Consequences of SaaS sales tax non-compliance Consequences of SaaS Sales Tax Non-Compliance
+Consequences of SaaS Sales Tax Non-Compliance

 Sales tax compliance has gotten harder since 2018, and some SaaS providers still ignore proper compliance strategies.
 While it might be difficult, and costly to keep up with SaaS sales taxes, the alternative is far worse.